Frequently Asked Questions

 I do not accept health insurance and work with clients through a private pay model.
 There are several reasons for this.
 First, private pay further protects your privacy as no information regarding our work together is added to your electronic medical record.
 Additionally, use of insurance requires that clients are provided with a diagnosis, which is not appropriate for all clients.
 Finally, I believe that working outside of the health insurance system allows us to approach our work together from a more holistic and individualized approach.
 In short, I work for my clients, not their insurance companies.

 What are your rates?

-My rates are between between $70 - $130/hr, determined by an income-based sliding scale.
-I also hold a space open for pro-bono work, though this service must be requested and there may be a wait list.
-My full fee schedule is available upon request.
+My standard rate is $160/hour.
+I also hold several sliding scale/pro bono spaces, though these services must be requested and there may be a wait list.
+My sliding scale fee schedule is available upon request.

 Clients interested in Ketamine Assisted Psychotherapy have additional fees to consider including:

 - $250 initial assessment with Journey Clinical prescribers

 - $150 follow-up assessments, approximately every 3 months

 - 4, three-hour facilitated lozenge sessions minimum ($1,960 total) before being considered for at home use